Ultra-extreme high-frequency-peaked BL Lacs: A potential population of MeV synchrotron blazars: Results

 \section{Results}

-In this section, we discuss some examples of realizations of the hybrid shock–turbulence model that produce BL Lacs with spectral peak in the MeV band.
+In this section, we discuss some examples of realizations of the hybrid shock–turbulence model that produce BL Lacs with a spectral peak in the MeV band.
 In \fig{seds_and_sensitivities}, we present three representative realizations.
 The model depends on six parameters: the emission region radius $R$, the dimensionless Alfvén speed $\beta_a$, the magnetic field strength $B$, the injected electron power $P_e$, the injected turbulence power $P_w$, and the relativistic Doppler factor $\mathcal{D} = [\Gamma (1-\beta \cos{\theta_v})]^{-1}$ (where $\Gamma$ and $\beta$ denote the bulk Lorentz factor and the dimensionless velocity of the fluid, respectively, while $\theta_v$ is the observer’s viewing angle).
 The parameter sets corresponding to the three realizations are summarized in Tab.~\ref{tab:parameters}.
-In all cases, the redshift is fixed at $z = 0.14$, matching that of the prototypical EHBL 1ES 0229+200 \citep{woo05}.
-In addition to the input parameters, the table also lists two derived quantities used to check model consistency: the magnetization, $\sigma = \beta_a^2 / (1 - \beta_a^2)$, and the relative amplitude of turbulent magnetic fluctuations, $\delta B / B = \left(\int W_B \, dk / U_B\right)^{1/2}$.
+In all cases, the redshift was fixed at $z = 0.14$, matching that of the prototypical EHBL 1ES 0229+200 \citep{woo05}.
+In addition to the input parameters, the table also lists two derived quantities we used to check the model consistency: the magnetization, $\sigma = \beta_a^2 / (1 - \beta_a^2)$, and the relative amplitude of turbulent magnetic fluctuations, $\delta B / B = \left(\int W_B \, dk / U_B\right)^{1/2}$.

-In all three cases, the emission region is assumed to be at sub-parsec scales, as is plausible for BL Lacs \citep{tavecchio+98, tavecchio+10}.
-The dimensionless Alfvén speed is fixed to ensure low magnetization, which makes shock acceleration efficient and favors the development of instabilities and turbulence in the downstream region \citep[e.g.,][]{vanthieghem+20, matsumoto+21}.
-The remaining parameters are varied as needed.
-However, since we adopt the quasilinear approximation, we have verified that the relative turbulence amplitude remains small, i.e., $\delta B / B \ll 1$.
-The time evolution of the electron and turbulence spectra for Case A is reported in Appendix \ref{section:electron_turbulence_spectrum}.
-Cases B and C exhibit similar behavior and are therefore not shown.
+In all three cases, the emission region radius was fixed at subparsec scales, as expected for BL Lacs \citep{tavecchio+98, tavecchio+10}.
+The dimensionless Alfvén speed was set to ensure low magnetization, which makes shock acceleration efficient and favors the development of instabilities and turbulence in the downstream region \citep[e.g.,][]{vanthieghem+20, matsumoto+21}.
+The remaining parameters were varied as needed.
+However, since we adopted the quasi-linear approximation, we verified that the relative turbulence amplitude remained small, tha tis, $\delta B / B \ll 1$.
+The time evolution of the electron and turbulence spectra for case A is reported in Appendix \ref{section:electron_turbulence_spectrum}.
+Cases B and C exhibit a similar behavior and are therefore not shown.